-There’s arguably nothing worse than finding raw sewage in basement rooms.
-Whether you have a finished basement or it’s used a storage area, cleaning up sewage in the basement is pretty gross.
+There’s arguably nothing worse than a raw sewage backup in your basement.
+Whether you have a finished basement or it’s used as a storage space, the raw sewage backup cleanup process is pretty gross.
 It’s hard to prepare yourself for dealing with a sewage backup in your basement.
 Learn how to clean up sewage in the basement as well as what safety precautions to take to prevent illness.

-Take Precautions Before Cleaning Up a Basement Sewage Backup
+Take Precautions Before Cleaning a Sewer Backup in the Basement

-Most utilities enter your home through the basement, so take precautions before you begin cleaning up sewage in the basement.
+Most utilities enter your home through the basement, so take precautions before beginning sewage backup cleanup.
 Check for electrical issues like buzzing, sparks, or smoke and do not enter your basement if the water line is above electrical outlets.
 While it may be difficult, try to smell for a gas leak.

 If the basement appears safe to enter, proceed with caution.
 You should always turn off your main water shut off valve to prevent more sewage from backing up.
 Depending on the severity of the damage, you may also want to shut off your gas and electricity as well.